Ji'Ayir Brown

 Ji'Ayir A'Veon Brown (born January 25, 2000) is an American professional football safety for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Lackawanna Panthers and Penn State Nittany Lions.
+He played college football for the Lackawanna Falcons and Penn State Nittany Lions.
+Brown was drafted by the 49ers in the third round of the 2023 NFL draft.

 Early life

 Brown was born on January 25, 2000, in Trenton, New Jersey where he attended and played high school football for Trenton Central High School.

 College career

 Brown attended Lackawanna College in 2018 and 2019.
 In 2019, he was the Northeast JC Football Conference Defensive Player of the Year.

 In 2020, Brown transferred to Penn State University.
-After spending his first year in 2020 as a backup, he took over as a starter in 2021.
-In 13 starts, he had 73 tackles, six interceptions and one touchdown.
+After spending his first year as a backup, Brown took over as a starter in 2021.
+In 13 starts, he had 73 tackles, six interceptions, and a touchdown.
 Brown returned to Penn State in 2022.
 He was named the defensive MVP of the 2023 Rose Bowl.